Meeting Benoy Behl

 Journeying and Shooting in the Tibetan Plateau

-So we turned to another direction went through a place called Manali and place called Rohtang Pass and then, through altogether different part of Kinnaur, headed towards Spiti.
+So we turned to another direction and went through a place called Manali and a place called Rohtang Pass and then, through altogether different part of Kinnaur, headed towards Spiti.
 Now this area was completely new to me.
 Subsequently, I have gone into that area, at least 10 times.
 But that was my first time.
 In fact, I had by then gone to the trans-Himalayan region at least 20 times, but no to Kinnaur or Spiti.

 Oxygen becomes quite scarce in the air by the time we cross an altitude of 10,000 feet.
 This entire region is well above that altitude, with only an extremely rough dirt track road.
 So, it had already become dark by the time we reached there after about 16 hours of hard driving from Shimla where we woke up.
 On either side of the rough dirt track we were on, were huge boulders, looming large.